 Selling, general and administrative.
-Selling, general and administrative expense was \$74 million for the fiscal quarter ended February 2, 2014, compared to \$53 million for the fiscal quarter ended February 3, 2013, an increase of \$21 million or 40%.
-As a percentage of net revenue, selling, general and administrative expense increased to 10% for the fiscal quarter ended February 2, 2014, compared to 9% for the fiscal quarter ended February 3, 2013.
-The increase in selling, general and administrative expense for the fiscal quarter ended February 2, 2014, compared to 9% for the fiscal quarter ended February 3, 2013.
-The increase in selling, general and administrative expense for the fiscal quarter ended February 2, 2014 consisted of a \$9 million increase in retention bonuses related to the CyOptics acquisition, a \$1 million increase in variable and bonus compensation expense due to annual merit-based salary increases and additional headcount due to the CyOptics acquisition, a \$2 million increase in salaries and employee benefits expense, and a \$4 million increase in share-based compensation primarily attributable to a special, long-term compensation and retention equity award made to our President and Chief Executive Officer and to our annual focal employee equity awards at higher grant-date fair values.
-The remaining \$5 million increase in selling, general and administrative costs relates primarily to legal and other transaction costs related to our pending acquisition of LSI.
+Selling, general and administrative expense was \$67 million for the fiscal quarter ended May 4, 2014, compared to \$52 million for the fiscal quarter ended May 5, 2013, an increase of \$15 million, or 29%.
+As a percentage of net revenue, selling, general and administrative expense increased to 10% for the fiscal quarter ended May 4, 2014, compared to 9% for the fiscal quarter ended May 5, 2013.
+The primary increase in selling, general and administrative expense for the fiscal quarter ended May 4, 2014 consisted of a \$9 million increase in share-based compensation primarily attributable to a special, long-term compensation and retention equity award made to our President and Chief Executive Officer and to our annual focal employee equity awards at higher grant-date fair values and a \$5 million increase in variable and bonus compensation expense due to annual merit-based salary increases and additional headcount due to the CyOptics acquisition.